Please review all of the documentation prior to installing anything.

 sudo shutdown now

-- After turning on the ATX power supply, and the PI boots, you will need to enable the I2C interface on the PI.
-Adafruit has some great instructions on how to do this.
+- After turning on the ATX power supply, and the PI boots, you will need to enable I2C and the one wire interfaces on the PI for the ATXPiHat and ATXPiHat Zero.
+Adafruit has great instructions on how enable the I2C interface.

 - Make sure that there are no other plugins that would conflict with this plugin.
 PSUControl, LEDStripControl are two.
 With everything out there, I would review what I already have installed.
-For the more advanced users, it is truly possible to use both of these plugins to control the ATXPiHat.
-The schematics are available on the release page and it outlines what pins do what.
+For the more advanced users, it is truly possible to use both of these plugins to control the ATXPiHat and the just the PSUControl for the ATXPiHatZero.
+The schematics are available on the release pages and it outlines what pins do what.

-- Install via the bundled Plugin Manager or manually using this URL:
+- Install the ATXPiHat plugin via the Plugin Manager or manually using this URL:

 - We found during our testing, it is a good idea to restart the Pi after installation or upgrade of the plugin.
 This will be the first thing that we will ask during any support requests.